 Fellini – The Exhibition

 Federico Fellini (1920-1993), possibly the most famous filmmaker that Italy has ever produced, had a career that spans forty years.
 Those forty years yielded titles that have become forever ingrained in the memory of every film buff.
-The bellowing escape artist from La Strada (1954), the tormented high-society reporter from La dolce vita (1960), the tyrannical director with a whip from 8½ (1963) or the woman who lovingly clasps the young boy from the village between her large breasts: these figures have developed into archetypes of a universe that we have come to call ‘Fellinian’.
+The bellowing escape artist from La Strada (1954), the tormented high-society reporter from La dolce vita (1960), the tyrannical director with a whip or the woman who lovingly clasps the young boy from the village between her large breasts from 8½ (1963): these figures have developed into archetypes of a universe that we have come to call ‘Fellinian’.
 A universe in which Fellini’s alter ego – played by Marcello Mastroianni on several occasions – turns up in ever changing guises and passes a parade of grotesque human weaknesses in revue.

 Attention: this exhibition was on display from 30 June through 22 September 2013.

-Fellini – The Exhibition is accompanied by a wide-ranging contextual programme under the title ‘All is Fellini’.
+Fellini – The Exhibition is accompanied by a wide-ranging contextual program under the title ‘All is Fellini’.
 This includes a complete film retrospective (from Luci del varietà, 1950 to La voce della luna, 1990), lectures, round-table discussions, interviews and a film quiz.
-Various speakers will draw attention to Fellini’s influence on other filmmakers and on European culture and media.
-The special collaboration between Fellini and the composer Nino Rota, and Fellini’s interest in psychoanalysis, dreams and the ideas of Carl Gustav Jung, will also be discussed.